 Febe Armanios has taught at Middlebury College since 2004.
 She received her BA, MA, and Ph.D. from Ohio State University.
 She teaches courses that span from the seventh-century rise of Islam to the present-day Middle East.
 Her research interests include Christian religious identity in the Middle East, particularly among Egypt's Copts; comparative religious practices (from pilgrimage and the veneration of saints to food customs); and women and gender in the Middle East.
-She has been awarded fellowships from the American Research Institute in Turkey, the Fulbright Foundation, the Andrew Mellon Foundation, the Freeman Foundation, the Presidential Management Fellowship (PMF) program, the John Templeton Foundation /USC, and the Gerda Henkel Foundation.
-In her current research project, she explores the history of Christian satellite television in the Middle East, from ca. 1980 to the present.
-Since 2008, she has been serving on the Steering Committee for the "Christianity in the Middle East Consultation" at the American Academy of Religion.
+She has been awarded fellowships from the Fulbright Foundation, the Gerda Henkel Foundation, the John Templeton Foundation, and the National Endowment for the Humanities, among others.
+Her current book project explores the history of Christian satellite television in the Middle East (ca. 1980-present).

 Satellite Ministries: The Rise of Christian Television in the Middle East (in progress).